matthieunoel/Clients-API/README.md

 ```

 - "authentication" indicates if the API needs and anthentication system or not.
-- "tokenDuration" indicates the time of validity of a token (in minutes)
+- "tokenDuration" indicates the time of validity of a token (in minutes).
+You can set the value to 0 to deactivate the token duration.
 - "loginList" is the list of every logins of the API.
 In this object you can find the login, the password and the authentication level ("authLevel").
 The lower the number is, the higher its permissions are.
 0 are for admins and 10 for basic users.

 # Request list :